lkuffo/binary-index/README_LK.md

 - Elapsed (ms): 10.6101
 ```

 The degradation when data spills to main memory could be due to the last ugly part of the kernel that moves the distances from SIMD to main memory.
 Outside of the kernel there is another movement of these 256 distances to another container where the `partial_sort` is performed at the end of the search.
+It is pending to try to optimize this part.

 Transposing the vector collection comes with a data management overhead.
 It is yet to be seen if it is possible to use it on HNSW indexes search.